 Whitianga and Around

-Rangihau Ranch offers guided horse treks into the Coromandel Ranges on a working sheep and beef farm in Coroglen, between Tairua and Whitanga.
+The nearby Wairakau Horse Treks offers guided rides into the Coromandel Ranges on a working sheep and beef farm.
 The tracks cover native bush, open pasture, hill country and some spectacular scenery out across the Coromandel Peninsula, with horses to suit all levels of ability.
 Family treks can last one, one and a half or two hours, and even preschoolers can enjoy a half-hour lead-rein trek on a quiet pony.
 Saddle up and enjoy the ride!

 Finish the day off with with a stop at the popular waterhole at the Coroglen Reserve (formerly the old stockyards).
 Just off the main road, the reserve offers ample parking and plenty of space for a picnic or barbecue.